GEM7318/Code2Markdown/README.md

-`code2markdown` is a simple solution to converting code files into renderable markdown.
+`code2markdown` is a simple solution for converting a variety of code files into renderable markdown.